Adriaeik/ELET1002_Groups/README.md

 ## Customization

 - Modify `input_folder` to change the directory where the script looks for the Excel file.
-- Update PDF formatting in the `# PDF` section to customize the appearance.
+- Update PDF formatting in the `create_pdf` function to customize the appearance.

----